-Teneriffe, a locality in the inner suburb of Newstead, is 2.5 km north-east of central Brisbane.
-Defined as a separate suburb until the early twentieth century, Teneriffe was generally south of Commercial Road and was between Chester Street and the Brisbane River.
+Teneriffe is an inner-city suburb, 2.5 km north-east of central Brisbane.
+Defined as a separate suburb until 1975, Teneriffe was confined to a locality within the suburb of Newstead until 2010 when it reverted to suburb status.
+Teneriffe has generally been situated south of Commercial Road and between Chester Street and the Brisbane River.
 Its southern limit has been variously Kingsholme/Macquarie Streets or Beeston Street.

 Teneriffe Park (44m) is the locality's most prominent hill, from which numerous minor streams ran down into Newstead or to the river.
 The hill was probably named after Teneriffe in the Canary Islands, off north-west Africa, in the 1850s.